 When is an ultrasound performed?

 Ultrasounds can be employed throughout pregnancy for a variety of reasons, from confirming the pregnancy, to checking on Baby’s health, to seeing if it’s a boy or a girl!
 Some providers will elect to perform an ultrasound during the first trimester for all women.
-This is to make sure that he has implanted correctly, and to determine the due date, although many practitioners will only perform a first trimester ultrasound if he or she believes you may have a multiple pregnancy, or if you have presented risk factors for miscarriage, or another pregnancy complication like an ectopic or molar pregnancy.
+This is to make sure that they have implanted correctly, and to determine the due date, although many practitioners will only perform a first trimester ultrasound if he or she believes you may have a multiple pregnancy, or if you have presented risk factors for miscarriage, or another pregnancy complication like an ectopic or molar pregnancy.

 Ultrasounds are also a part of the First Trimester Combined Screen, in which your provider may perform a Nuchal Translucency ultrasound to see if baby has a risk factor for Down syndrome.